jcburley/joker/GOSTD.md

 * They're very low-level -- little effort is made to provide Clojure-like wrapping beyond the minimum necessary

 Yet, by (someday) providing _all_ the (supported) APIs, Joker enables higher-level, Clojure-like, APIs (that call these low-level API wrappers) to be written without requiring changes to the Joker codebase or executable itself.

+## Constants

+(Most) constants, defined in packages, are converted and thus available for reference.
+In some cases, their type is `Number` when an `Int` would suffice; this is due to how the conversion code is currently implemented, in that it doesn't attempt to fully evaluate the constant expressions in all cases, just provide some "guesses".

+## Variables

+Variables are not yet converted.

 ## GoObject